Khovanov homotopy type, Burnside category, and products: Cubical flow categories

-Note that in order to define the associated chain complex, one only needs the framing of the $0$-dimensional moduli spaces; and in order to check that one indeed gets a differential, one only needs to ensure that the framing extends to the $1$-dimensional moduli spaces.
+\begin{remark} In order to define the associated chain complex, one only needs the framing of the $0$-dimensional moduli spaces; and in order to check that $\delta^2=0$, one only needs to ensure that the framing extends to the $1$-dimensional moduli spaces. \end{remark}

 To a framed flow category, Cohen-Jones-Segal associate a based CW complex $\Realize{\FlowCat}$ whose cells (except the basepoint) correspond to the objects of the flow category~\cite{CJS-gauge-floerhomotopy}.
 The following formulation of the Cohen-Jones-Segal construction is described in more detail in \cite[Definition~3.24]{RS-khovanov}.